bplank/predmachlearn/project.md

 ## Final model

-Now we train the final model on the entire trainig data set.
+Now we train the final model using the seleted features on the entire training data set and evaluate it on the test set of 20 instances.

 ```
 model=train(classe~.,data=training,method="rf")